Panel :: The pervasiveness of the body in art

 + Danica Knezevic is a performance artist working across endurance performance, video, installation and photography.
 Her performances utilise autobiographical experience, while putting her body through physical tests of strength.
 Her performances offer intimacy, while questioning the performance of gender.
 Danica is currently a PhD candidate at Sydney College of the Arts and sessional lecturer in photography at the University of Technology Sydney.

-+ David Collins is a photo and video artist.
++ David C. Collins is a photo and video artist.
 David graduated with an MFA from Sydney College of the Arts in 2017.
 His work examines representations of the male body, masculinity and associated social constructs.
 His videos regularly feature animals.
 For example, Horses feature often as protagonists in intimate and yet confrontational scenes of the body in action.